dhelmr/bachelor-thesis/README.md

 ## List decision engines and feature extractors

-A anomaly detection model consists of:
+An anomaly detection model consists of:

 1. a feature extractor, which processes raw pcap files and maps them to numerical values
 2. one or more transformers, which map the extracted features to other numerical values (e.g. standardization)